 You must be over the age of 18 to submit a garden story to the website.
 If you are under 18, your parent or guardian must submit the story for you.
-Alternately, teachers, if you would like your class to participate, please click here for more information.
+Alternately, teachers, if you would like your class to participate, visit our Education page.

 What should I include in my submission?
 Your stories, images, video, and audio should relate to gardening in the United States.
 See the next FAQ, What makes a good garden story?, for a number of themes and questions to get you started.
 Your story could be about the history of your community garden, or an interview with your grandmother about her Victory Garden, or a photo and a story about a plant that has been grown by your family for decades.
 Bring your personal perspective and family and community memories to the archive.
 We’re interested in your thoughts on the role of gardening in your life and the health of your community, whether in the present day or in the past.

 Your story should be a personal one and should not include commercial or promotional language for a product, service, business, or organization.

 Do you have memories of a garden grown by your mother or father?
 Grandmother or grandfather?
 How has a garden helped bring your family or community closer together?
 Is there a garden feature, plant, or flower that brings back vivid memories?

 A good story tells us about the gardens and green spaces that matter to YOU.
 Stories can be told with images, audio, and videos, too.

 - What is your first memory of a being in a garden?